clap-rs/clap/README.md

 ## Documentation

 Find it on [Docs.rs](https://docs.rs/structopt).
-You can also check the [examples](https://github.com/TeXitoi/structopt/tree/master/examples).
+You can also check the [examples](https://github.com/TeXitoi/structopt/tree/master/examples) and the [changelog](https://github.com/TeXitoi/structopt/blob/master/CHANGELOG.md).

 ## Example